The Gita Project (TGP)

 • Look at where else in Gita the same Sanskrit words have been used and what the meanings and contexts have been in the other verses.

-• Reconstruct the meaning of the verse “ground up” by connecting the different meanings of the words in different combinations to see what interpretations emerge for the verse.
+• Connect the different meanings of words in different combinations to see what different interpretations may emerge for the verse .

 • Look at the idea being explained in the verse and where else it has been mentioned in the book.
 See if these connections can further refine the interpretation.
-Examples of such ideas could yoga, karma, senses, discipline, detachment etc.
+For example, the word yoga-yuktah is pivotal in understanding a host of verses from practical guidance (Verse 3.26) to explaining deep mysteries (like explaining aspect of Karma in Verse 4.18).

 • Create a map with the above information to connect the verse with the following: